India Vows “Isolation” Of Pakistan After Deadly Terrorist Attack

-India has said it will ensure the "complete isolation" of Pakistan after a suicide bomber killed 46 soldiers in Indian-administered Kashmir, according to the BBC.
-CNN puts the toll at 37.
+India has said it will ensure the "complete isolation" of Pakistan after a suicide bomber killed 46 soldiers in Indian-administered Kashmir,

-Federal Minister Arun Jaitley said India would take "all possible diplomatic steps" to cut Pakistan off from the international community, report the BBC and CNN.
+Federal Minister Arun Jaitley said India would take "all possible diplomatic steps" to cut Pakistan off from the international community, report the BBC and

 India accuses Pakistan of failing to act against the militant group which said it carried out the attack.